 $4.99 for .05 oz

 I had not seen the Glow Stix top coat glosses before I looked into purchasing the Sigma Lip Switch holographic glosses.
-The Lip Switch are $14 for .11 oz and they have been out of stock for months.
+The Lip Switch is $14 for .11 oz and they have been out of stock for months.
 The Glow Stix launched first and the Lip Switch glosses have the same ingredients.
-Jesse’s Girl has a nice doe-foot applicator while the Lip Switch have an applicator like a bottle of White-Out (which drags across the lips & removes existing color.)
+Jesse’s Girl has a nice doe-foot applicator while the Lip Switch has an applicator like a bottle of White-Out (which drags across the lips & removes existing color.)
 The Glow Stix are comfortable, they are not tacky, they have no fragrance and they are gorgeous, color-shifting and beautifully iridescent!

 Glow Stix come in 3 shades:

 - Wicked: Green with Blue Shift

 - Red Dawn: Orange with Red Shift

 (L to R): Red Dawn, Wicked, and Tangerine

 Too Faced Sweet Peach Creamy Peach Oil Lip Gloss